min2ha/ukwa-site/content/target/38541/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Spoc's View | The world as seen by one Scottish loser

 Sean O'Connor is the RISE: Scotland's left Alliance list candidate for North East Scotland region in the 2016 Scottish Parliamentary election.